 The heart rate varies.
 Many factors contribute to a changing heart rate, including:

 - emotional stress

 A healthy resting heart rate will vary from person to person.
-For most people, however, a target resting heart rate is between 60 and 100 beats per minute (bpm).
+For most people, a target resting heart rate should be between

 A person can calculate their maximum heart rate by subtracting their age in years from 220.
-A healthful heart rate range is usually 50–70 percent of this maximum during moderate exercise.
+A healthful heart rate range is usually 50–70% of this maximum during moderate exercise.

-During strenuous activity, the healthful range will be 70–85 percent of the maximum heart rate.
+During strenuous activity, the healthful range will be 70–85% of the maximum heart rate.

 |Age in years||Target heart rate||Average maximum heart rate|

 |60||83–140 bpm||160 bpm|

 |65||80–136 bpm||155 bpm|